tbrowder/GraphicsMagick/README.md

 **GraphicsMagickUtils** Uses the [http://graphicsmagick.org](http://graphicsmagick.org) suite of tools to provide command-line (CL) programs and functions for manipulating images programmatically.

 Your host computer **must** have the GraphicsMagic package, with its `gm` CL program already installed.
+For some features it also requires the GTK3 library.

-To install that package on a Debian host:
+To install those packages on a Debian host:

     $ sudo aptitude install graphicsmagick
+    $ sudo aptitude install libgtk-3-dev

+Z
+=

+For a MacOS host

+    brew update
+    brew install gtk+3

 CL Programs
 -----------